pingcap/docs-tidb-operator/en/modify-tidb-configuration.md

 ## Modify PD configuration

 After PD is started for the first time, some PD configuration items are persisted in etcd.
-The persisted configuration in etcd takes precedence over the configuration in PD.
+The persisted configuration in etcd takes precedence over the configuration file in PD.
 Therefore, after the first start, you cannot modify some PD configuration by using the `TidbCluster` CR.

 Among all the PD configuration items listed in [Modify PD configuration online](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-online), after the first start, only `log.level` can be modified by using the `TidbCluster` CR.
 Other configurations cannot be modified by using CR.

 For TiDB clusters deployed in Kubernetes, if you need to modify the PD configuration, you can dynamically modify the configuration using [SQL statements](https://docs.pingcap.com/tidb/stable/dynamic-config/#modify-pd-configuration-online), [pd-ctl](https://docs.pingcap.com/tidb/dev/pd-control/#config-show--set-option-value--placement-rules), or PD server API.